I often use the acronym “REFRAME” to describe key areas to consider at perimenopause. It stands for:

 It can be difficult to find a health professional with expertise in managing menopause though.
 Even excellent GP’s can’t know everything and may lack knowledge about treating menopausal symptoms, particularly in more complex cases.

 Added to this, people living in more remote areas rarely have a choice about which medical professionals they see.
-Now that expert care is available by Telehealth however, women can get the specialised help they need when they need it, regardless of where they live.
+Now expert menopause care is available by Telehealth however, so women can get the specialised help they need regardless of where they live.

 Heavily discounted consultations are available for women in regional, rural and remote areas who agree to complete short questionnaires for WellFemme’s Pilot Study.